shopperlabs/docs/extending/events.md

-# Notifications
+# Events

-Notifications are used to alert an administrator when an action has been performed.
+Shopper dispatch events when an action has been performed on some models.

----

 Coming Soon...